openhivestack/openhive/infrastructure/k8s/README.md

 **Agent stuck in `ImagePullBackOff`:**

-1. Check if the registry is reachable from the node.
-In Minikube, we use `localhost:30500`.
-In production, this should be the ClusterIP DNS (e.g., `openhive-registry.openhive.svc.cluster.local:5000`) and you may need to configure your nodes to trust the insecure registry or set up proper TLS.
+1. Check if the registry is reachable from the node using the configured `registry.pullUrl`.
+   - In **Minikube**, we use `localhost:30500`.
+   - In **Production**, this should be the ClusterIP DNS (e.g., `openhive-registry.openhive.svc.cluster.local:5000`).
+Note that if your registry is insecure (HTTP), you must configure your container runtime (containerd/dockerd) to trust this insecure registry.
 2. Check `kubectl describe pod agent-name...` for specific error messages.

 **CLI Exec failing with 500:**